 5. A minimum course grade of BC is required in all transfer coursework used to calculate the professional GPA (ANP 130, ANP 140, BIO 212, CHE 101, CHE 102, HSC 300 and nursing electives).

 6. Candidates with science coursework more than five years old, may be required to repeat coursework prior to application.

 7. Written statement to include reason for seeking the BSN degree.

-8. Submission of the Technical Standards for Admission to and Progression in the Nursing Program.
+8. Submission of the Technical Standards for Admission to and Progression in the Nursing Program upon acceptance to program.

 9. Admission and progression standards are subject to change based on regulatory, licensing and/or certification needs.